r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 One can run the package check also from command-line, e.g. cmd.exe, as usual.
 No setting of PATH is necessary.

-## Building R from source using Rtools42
+## Building R from source using Rtools

 As with Rtools4, one may run the Msys2 shell ("Rtools bash" from the startup menu, or `c:/rtools42/msys2.exe` and run R from there).
 One may also